Best beaches near Brisbane

 There is a safe swimming enclosure just offshore at Amity Point.
 The beach is unpatrolled so this enclosure is the best way to enjoy swimming in the area.

 When the tide is out, soldier crabs scuttle across the flats of this northern bayside beach.
 Chase them around the shore or walk your dog along the promenade.
-It’s just a 35-minute drive from the CBD and a great spot for fish 'n' chips.
+It’s just a 35-minute drive from The City and a great spot for fish 'n' chips.

 Just south of Sandgate and right next to the Shorncliffe Pier is this great bayside beach and park for the kids.
 Lower Moora Park is home to an excellent adventure playground, the still and sandy bayside beach is perfect for a splash, and there are barbecue and picnic facilities nearby.

 The small waves at Suttons Beach are perfect for people after a gentle paddle and relaxing day.
 There are beach showers, barbecues and lifeguards on summer weekends.

 The Wynnum Wading Pool is a heritage-listed tidal pool that was built in the 1930s.
 Children love to splash about in the generally shallow pool or aqua-playground nearby.
 Follow the promenade along here to Manly Marina and the village.
 There are plenty of spots for lunch or a drink here.

 Now, this beach is dog central.
 Pups love to run and splash about with each other in the shallows of the bayside.
 It's also a great place for a barbecue.

 Nudgee Beach is a favourite spot for northside residents.
 The bayside beach is bordered by wetlands and a picnic area.